lemogne/earth-simulator-2020/README.md

 - `terragen.py` contains most of the terrain generation code.
 - `menu.py` contains the code that runs the main menu.
 - `settings.py` contains all the game's settings and is meant to be edited.

-## Security
-The game allows arbitrary code execution in certain places (for example, you can edit `settings.py` to run any code you wish, but the same can be said for any other file; you can also press `R` in-game to input arbitrary code to run.
-The way I implemented applying changes in the settings means there could be potential for that there aswell, though I haven't tested that.)
-Either way, resources like texture packs and shader packs use `.json` files to manage their contents and so are not prone to this sort of attack.
-The game does not connect to the internet in any way, shape or form, so any sorts of attacks on that front are also not possible.